Harmon Murray: A series of murders

 Near the end of March, Henderson left Jacksonville to visit his mother in High Springs.
 Less than a week later, he encountered Murray, who shot and killed him.
 Murray fled to Fernandina, where his sister lived.
 Murray was soon committing burglaries and robberies in Fernandina and elsewhere on Amelia Island.
 Law officers chased a black suspect several times, who shot at them on one occasion.
 Murray taunted the police with a letter in early May, to the effect that he would not be taken alive, and would take the Nassau County sheriff and Fernandina police chief with him.

 On May 16, acting on a tip, police surrounded the house Murray was staying in.
 Murray heard the officers getting into position, and shot and killed deputy sheriff Joseph W. Robinson.
 In the ensuing gun battle Murray wounded Fernandina Police Chief James Higgenbotham.
 Although grazed on the wrist and scalp, Murray was able to escape.
 Despite the intensive manhunt for him, Murray was able to slip off of Amelia Island to the mainland.
 The City of Fernandina had now offered a reward for the capture of Murray, "dead or alive".
 On hearing of the events in Fernandina, the Alachua County Commission offered a reward of $500, on top of $250 previously raised by the community.

 Murray headed back to Alachua County, managing to avoid the search for him.
 On May 31, he reached Barnville, a community north of Starke.
 There he met a man known as Prince Albert.
 Albert was a barber, and agreed to shave Murray and cut his hair.
 Murray told Albert that he had killed a policeman in Fernandina, and now had a price on his head.
 Murray also told Albert where he planned to spend the night, and invited Albert to go there to play cards.
 After Murray left, Albert went to the sheriff and told him about Murray.
-David Alvarez had been the City Marshall in Starke, but was appointed Sheriff of Bradford County after the preceding sheriff, Henry Epperson, had been killed in January 1890, while trying to arrest a gambler.
+David Alvarez had been the City Marshal in Starke, but was appointed Sheriff of Bradford County after the preceding sheriff, Henry Epperson, had been killed in January 1890, while trying to arrest a gambler.
 Alvarez gathered a posse and went after Murray.
 After the posse was in place, Albert went into the house after Murray.
 When Murray realized that Albert had brought the sheriff, he shot and killed Albert.
 In the ensuing gunfight, Sheriff Alvarez was killed and Murray escaped.
 At this time Murray's notoriety had attracted attention from as far away as New York.